 7/25 Guns N’ Roses frontman Axl Rose joins Billy Joel on stage during the final show of Piano Man’s residency at Madison Square Garden in New York City.

-Rose is around for renditions of Wings’ “Live And Let Die,” a song that was also a GN’R hit, AC/DC’s “Highway To Hell.” which Rose previously performed with Joel during a ’17 concert at Dodger Stadium in L.A. and Joel’s ’80 hit “You May Be Right.”
+The hits keep coming with AC/DC’s “Highway To Hell,” which Rose previously performed with Joel during a ’17 concert at Dodger Stadium in L.A. and Joel’s ’80 hit “You May Be Right.”

-7/26 Ghost deliver the “Rite Here Rite Now Soundtrack.”
+7/26 Ghost deliver the “Rite Here Rite Now” soundtrack.
 The concert film was recorded at the Kia Forum in Inglewood, CA on the final two North American dates of the band’s ’23 Re-Imperatour tour.
 “The Future Is A Foreign Land,” a “newly uncovered 1969-era” track is included.

 7/26 Verni’s second solo effort “Dreadful Company” arrives.
 “So psyched to finally do a Punk-ish record,” enthused D.D.
 Verni, a founding member of Thrash Metal’s Overkill.
 The singles were “Lunkhead” and “Cemetery Safari.”